-Instruction on the exercise of the buyer's right to withdraw from the purchase contract
+Information on the exercise of the Buyer's right of withdrawal from the purchase agreement

-1. Right to withdraw from the contract of sale
+1. Right of withdrawal from the purchase agreement

-If you purchase as a consumer, you have the right to withdraw from this purchase agreement without giving any reason within 14 days.
+If you make a purchase as a consumer, you have the right to withdraw from this purchase agreement without giving any reason within 14 days.

-The withdrawal period expires after 14 days from the date when you or a third party designated by you, other than the carrier, pick up the goods, or from the date of conclusion of the contract for the provision of the service or from the date of conclusion of the contract for the supply of digital content other than on a tangible medium.
+The withdrawal period expires 14 days after the date on which you or a third party designated by you, with the exception of the carrier, pick up the goods, or from the date of the conclusion of the agreement for the provision of the service, or from the date of the conclusion of the agreement for the delivery of digital content other than on a durable medium.

-When exercising your right of withdrawal from the contract of sale, please inform us of your decision to withdraw from this purchase agreement by an unambiguous statement (for example, by letter sent by post, fax or e-mail) at...
-Bubulákovo s.r.o., Diakovská 14, Šaľa 927 01, info@bubulakovo.sk
+When exercising your right of withdrawal from the purchase agreement, please inform us of your decision to withdraw from this purchase agreement through a written declaration (for example, a letter sent by post, fax, or e-mail) at: Bubulákovo s.r.o., Diakovská 14, Šaľa 927 01, Slovakia info@bubulakovo.sk

-For this purpose, you can use the sample withdrawal form that we have sent or sent to you and which can be found as Annex 1 of the Terms and Conditions.
+For this purpose, you may use the sample withdrawal form that we have sent to you and which can be found as Annex 1 of the Terms and Conditions.
 However, its use is not mandatory.
-If you are interested, you have the opportunity to fill out and send a sample form for withdrawal from the purchase contract or any other unambiguous statement of withdrawal from the purchase contract also electronically through the website of our online store www.bubulakovo.sk.
-If you use this option, we will immediately confirm the acceptance of the withdrawal from the purchase contract by e-mail or on another durable medium.
+In case of interest, you have the possibility to fill in and send a sample form for withdrawal from the purchase agreement or any other written declaration of withdrawal from the purchase agreement also in an electronic form through the website of our online store www.bubulakovo.sk.
+If you use this option, the acceptance of the withdrawal from the purchase agreement will be promptly confirmed by e-mail or on another durable medium.

-The period for withdrawal from the contract of sale is maintained if you send a notice of exercise of the right of withdrawal from the purchase contract before the expiry of the period for withdrawal from the contract of sale.
+The withdrawal period is fulfilled if you send a notice of the exercise of the right of withdrawal from the purchase agreement before the withdrawal period expires.

-If the subject of the purchase contract is the purchase of goods, you can withdraw from the purchase contract even before the withdrawal period begins to expire.
+If the object of the purchase agreement is the purchase of goods, you can withdraw from the purchase agreement even before the withdrawal period expires.

 2. Consequences of withdrawal

-After withdrawal, we will refund all payments made by you in connection with the conclusion of the purchase contract, in particular the purchase price including the cost of delivery of the goods to you.
-This does not apply to additional costs if you have chosen a different type of delivery than the cheapest normal delivery method we offer.
-Payments will be made to you no later than 14 days from the date on which we receive your notice of withdrawal from this purchase agreement.
-Their payment will be made in the same way as you used for your payment, unless you have expressly agreed to another method of payment, without charging any additional fees.
+After withdrawal from the purchase agreement, we will refund all payments you have made in connection with the conclusion of the purchase agreement, in particular the purchase price including the cost of the delivery of the goods to you.
+This does not apply to additional costs if you have chosen a different type of delivery than the cheapest standard delivery method we offer.
+Payments will be made to you no later than 14 days from the date of receipt of your notice of withdrawal from this purchase agreement.
+The payment will be made through the same method you used for your payment, unless you have expressly agreed to another payment method, without any additional fees.

-With a refund, we may wait until the goods are returned to our address, or until proof is received that you have sent the goods back, whichever comes first.
+With a refund, we may wait until the goods are returned to our address, or until proof is received that you have sent the goods back, whichever happens first.

 Send the goods back to us or bring them to the address of the registered office of the company without undue delay and in any case no later than 14 days from the date of exercise of the right of withdrawal.
-The deadline is considered respected if you send the goods back before the expiry of the 14-day period.
+The deadline is deemed to have been observed if you return the goods before the expiry of the 14-day period.
 The direct costs of returning the goods are borne by you.